axelarnetwork/cgp-spec/axelar-gateway.md

-This is to be used as a reference for implementing gateways on Axelar.
+This is to be used as a reference for implementing gateways on on the Axelar network.
+This gateway can subsequently be used to plug into the router contracts on the Axelar network to interop with other blockchains.

 # Message Semantics
 Structure of a routing packet (`M` in the diagrams)